-In our concentration in the last generation upon domestic and foreign relief, and civic defense, many Jews were persuaded not only that philanthropy represents the essence of Judaism and of Jewish life, but also that it is the surest means of our survival.
+In our concentration in the last generation upon domestic and foreign relief, and civic defense, many Jews to thrust the essence of Judaism and of Jewish life, but also that it is the surest means of our survival.
 This is a dangerous illusion.